You know, when most people go to used book sales, they buy books. Books, which even en masse, are fairly small in size.

 Yes, that’s a six-foot by four-foot National Geographic map of the world mounted on foamboard.

-And yes, that’s Sarah sitting with it in the church lobby, where, after finding out yesterday that it was ours for the taking, we waited for a bit after the service until our friend Dustin could come by in his pickup truck to haul it home.
+And yes, that’s Sarah sitting with it in the lobby, where, after finding out yesterday that it was ours for the taking, we waited for a bit after the service until our friend Dustin could come by in his pickup truck to haul it home.
 (After, of course, we tried several unsuccessful ways to get it into our car!)

 This thing is HUGE.